-Brighton Council is committed to the provision of timely, efficient, consistent and quality services provided by polite and helpful Council Officers, who meet our customers' expectations.
+Brighton Council is committed to delivering prompt, efficient, consistent and quality services provided by polite and helpful Council Officers, who meet our customers' expectations.

 Who is a Customer?

 A customer is any person or organisation seeking services or information from Brighton Council.